WojciechMatuszewski/graphql-for-frontend-engineers/README.md

 ## Validation and setup

-To make sure everything is set up and that you are ready for the workshop run:
+To make sure everything is set up

+1. Make sure _Docker_ is running on your machine

+2. Run the validation script

 ```sh
 make validate